Collection: Power House Ice Eaters for Sale

 It will Protect Your Assets from Winter's Wrath.

-The Bearon Aquatics Ice Eater (formerly by Power House), has built up trust with customers over the last 40 years and has made a strong case for the best dock de-icer.
-With more revolutions per minute, more gallons of water moved per minute, and low operating costs, you will soon see why.
-There are 4 models to choose from so that all needs can be accommodated.
 You will be able to create 5 different water-opening patterns with your unit without needing any extra hardware.
 For more options, you can look into a dock mount or shallow water stand.
 The damage that ice can do to your dock, boat, marina, or pier is nothing to take lightly.
 You have a lot of money in those investments and protecting them from expensive damages and time-consuming repairs is a high priority.
-The good news is that dock ice protection is easy with the Bearon Aquatics Ice Eater.
+The good news is that dock ice protection is easy with the Power House Ice Eater.

-Bearon Aquatics Ice Eater Models
+Power House Ice Eater Models

 P250 Ice Eater